godwokenrises/godwoken-doc/versioned_docs/version-1.2-rc1(WIP)/infrastructure.md

 Force Bridge's operation is being rolled out in two phases:

 The first phase, which is currently in progress, uses a Proof of Authority (PoA) setup with multiple trusted industry partners.
-This is being done initially, because there will not be enough bridge traffic at launch to give proper incentivization for a fully decentralization.
+This is being done initially, because there will not be enough bridge traffic at launch to give proper incentivization for a full decentralization.

 The second phase is fully decentralized and based on Proof of Stake (PoS).
 Anyone will be able to run a validator node and earn income from their participation.
 Nodes are kept honest by being required to put up a bond (the stake), which will be slashed if the node attempts to do malicious actions.
 As long as two-thirds (66.67%) of the nodes remain honest, the bridge will remain fully secure.